WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 DX FT8 Project is brain child of Charles(Charley)Hill, W5BAA.
 I can't thank enough Charley for his excellent GUI FT8 Firmware and his idea and perseverence to create a standalone FT8 TABLET Transceiver.

-It's a pleasure for me to collaborate with him on the hardware side, RF design and PCB designs of DX FT8.
+It's a pleasure for me to collaborate with Charley,W5BAA, on hardware side, RF design and PCB designs of DX FT8.